ka-de/cringe.live/content/docs/rust/Mutex.md

                     _ => unreachable!(),
                 };
                 // Gather the resource
-                player.gather_resource(resource);
+                player.gather_resource(&resource); // Pass a reference to resource
                                                    // Sleep for a random amount of time before gathering again thread::sleep(Duration::from_secs(rand::thread_rng().gen_range(1..5)));
             }
         });